Skip to main content

 Structure

 The output from the books function above may be hard to parse back from the strings we obtain.
 Fortunately, you can also ask xef.ai to give you back the information using a custom type.
-The library takes care of instructing the LLM on building such a structure, and deserialize the result back for you.

 import kotlinx.serialization.Serializable